SrijanRoy14/Micro-servo-bot/README.md

 - The project uses four **SG90 180-degree mini servos** as the joints of the arm, controlled by four **potentiometers**.
 - The analog readings from the potentiometers are mapped to translate into the angle of rotation for the motors.
 - Also another feature is that with a single button push you can make it repeat its actions.
-- The motors, using `PW`, provide the desired movement.
+- The motors, using `PWM`, provide the desired movement.

 Although it is a basic project, we learned a great deal from it.
 Here is the working video: